QudevETH/PycQED_py3/README.md

 ## Testing

-For testing, make sure your correct environment is activated.
+For testing, make sure your pycqed environment is activated.
 See [Installation](#installation).
-Then, please make sure the testing data was cloned into your current environment into the appropriate location.
+Additionally, clone the test data repository to your local computer, see [here](https://gitlab.phys.ethz.ch/qudev/control_software/pycqed_testdata) for instructions (requires access to DPHYS gitlab).

 We use our experimental data as testbed.
 Internally it is the `pycqed_testdata` repo.
 If you you are outside of QuDev, you unfortunately have to generate some experimental data first.